MisterrLuck/Custom-Machine-Language/ReadMe.md

 # Machine Language
 This is a programming language based on the old machine languages before assembly languages existed.
 All commands are in hexadecimal format, and some have operands following the initial command.

+You can run the code by providing your code file as an argument for the exe file.

+Two code examples are provided.
+One is a countdown from ten to show loops, printing decimal and ascii, and waiting using the NOP instruction.
+The other is testing input.

 >When using registers, you write the hexadecimal value and not the decimal value.

 - [Simplified Docs](#simplified-documentation)